 We have financed our operations to date primarily through proceeds from issuance of our ordinary shares and ordinary shares represented by ADSs and warrants.
 We have incurred losses and generated negative cash flows from operations since July 2013.
-In addition, we have an accumulated deficit of NIS 84.0 million (approximately \$22.4 million) as of December 31, 2018.
-We have never generated any revenue from the sale or licensing of our products and we do not expect to generate significant revenue within the next year at least.
+In addition, we have an accumulated deficit of NIS 100.9 million (approximately \$29.2 million) as of December 31, 2019.
+We have never generated any revenue from the sale or licensing of our products, and we do not expect to generate significant revenue within the next year at least.

-We expect that our existing cash and cash equivalents will be sufficient to fund our current operations until the end of the first quarter of 2020.
-We have expended and believe that we will continue to expend significant operating and capital expenditures for the foreseeable future developing our ApoGraft technology platform and our ApoTainer collection kits.
+We have expended and believe that we will continue to expend significant operating and capital expenditures for the foreseeable future developing our ApoGraft technology platform and our ApoTainer kits.
 These expenditures will include, but are not limited to, costs associated with research and development, manufacturing, conducting preclinical experiments and clinical trials, contracting manufacturing organizations, hiring additional management and other personnel and obtaining regulatory approvals, as well as commercializing any products approved for sale.
-Furthermore, we expect to incur additional costs associated with operating as a public company in the United States.
+Furthermore, we expect to incur costs associated with operating as a public company in the United States.
 Because the outcome of our planned and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our ApoGraft technology platform, our ApoTainer collection kits and any other future products.
 In addition, other unanticipated costs may arise.
 As a result of these and other factors currently unknown to us, we require substantial, additional funds through public or private equity or debt financings or other sources, such as strategic partnerships and alliances and licensing arrangements.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 A failure to fund these activities may harm our growth strategy, competitive position, quality compliance and financial condition.